Brankonymous/Glense/README.md

 # Git PP

-Using `git pp` you can automatically add your branch as a prefix when pushing the current branch.
+Using `git pp` you can automatically add your username as a prefix when pushing the current branch.
-If your branch is `fix-bugs` and you setup username to John with `./setup-pp.sh John` pushed branched should look like:
+Example:
-`John/fix-bugs`
+If your branch is called `fix-bugs` and you setup username to John using `./setup-pp.sh John` - pushed branched should look like this: `John/fix-bugs`

 ```bash
 # Make sure you're in the repository root